 Section 16 Ad Hoc Committees:

-An Ad Hoc Committee will be established for a specific reason or project by the President with approval of the Governing Board.
+An Ad Hoc Committee will be established for a specific reason or project by the President with the approval of the Governing Board.
 The President will appoint committee members and its chair.
-The committee chair will not have a position on the Governing Board, but will report to the Governing Board on its activities.
+The committee chair will not have a position on the Governing Board but will report to the Governing Board on its activities.
 An Ad Hoc committee will serve for only one year or as extended by Governing Board approval.
-Current Ad Hoc committees that are assigned each year or as needed are: Audit, Nominations and Constitution and By-Laws.
+Current Ad Hoc committees that are assigned each year or as needed are: Audit, Nominations, and Constitution and By-Laws.

-- Audit Committee of at least three members (one of who shall be from the Governing Board and one who should have accounting experience) shall review the books of the association and report their finding to the Governing Board no later than April 1 of each year.
+- Audit Committee of at least three members (one of who shall be from the Governing Board and one who should have accounting experience) shall review the books of the association and report their findings to the Governing Board no later than April 1 of each year.

 - Constitution, By-laws and Rules Committee of at least three members (one of whom shall be from the Governing Board) shall be appointed when either the membership or the Governing Board request changes to the Constitution and, By-laws according to the Constitution (Article V) or By-law (Article X) of the association.